LipatJob/CoinAndBillValueDetector/README.md

 The video folder also contains the input videos and the resulting videos after applying face recognition.

 The model folder just contains the encoded faces and labels.

+value_calculator.py contains the logic for calculating the total value of money in an image.
+It also determines whether it is a coin or a bill and it also does some preprocessing.

+coin_value_calculator.py contains the logic for getting the value of a coin.
+It calculates the diameter of the contour of the coin to do this.

+bill_value_calculator.py contains the logic for getting the value of a bill.
+It uses face recognition to do this.